Marden

 There are great places to visit near Marden including some great historic monuments, ancient sites, historic buildings, country parks, lakes, parks and villages.

-Don't miss Avebury, West Kennet Long Barrow, The Sanctuary, Silbury Hill, and Barbury Castle's ancient sites if visiting the area around Marden.
+Avebury, West Kennet Long Barrow, The Sanctuary, Silbury Hill, and Barbury Castle are some of Marden best ancient sites to visit near Marden.

-There are a number of historic buildings near to Marden including Avebury Manor.
+Places near Marden feature a number of interesting historic buildings including Avebury Manor.

 Parks to visit near Marden include Lydiard Park.